Jeremiah-Griffin/linear_collections/README.md

 - VecDeque backed types (nice if you need a vecdeque to be returned from into_inner())
 - Serde support for Array types via serde-big-array (?)

+# Stability Policy (pre - 1.0)
+- 1.0 will not be reached until all unstable features relied upon by this crate are either stabilized or removed.
+- All changes up to and including removal of features prepended with "nightly" (i.e. nightly_vecdeque) are not considered breaking, so long as they are made for conformance to the underlying unstable api.
+- Soundness bug fixes are not considered to be breaking.